Top 10 Mistakes When Hooking Up a Home Theater System

 You don’t have to buy expensive cables to run wire for those surround sound speakers, but you had better not think that some left over 24 gauge cable is sufficient to make that 50 foot run from your AV receiver to your surround speakers.

 Let me quickly explain why.
 Every cable has inherent resistance.
-Since we’re talking about resistance to the flow of electricity, it feels a little backwards.
+Since we’re talking about resistance to the flow of electricity, it feels a little backward.
 The thinner the cable, the more resistance the cable will have.
 There are other factors as well, but this is the big one.
 The more resistance a cable has, the more it will affect the frequency response which is possible at the end of the cable run.
-The reason this is related is because the load the amplifier has to deal with when driving a pair of speakers, changes with frequency.
+The reason this is related is that the load the amplifier has to deal with when driving a pair of speakers, changes with frequency.
 So if you add more resistance with cables that are too thin, you can actually change the sound—particularly at higher frequencies.

 A good rule of thumb when hooking up a home theater system is that 16 gauge cable will work in just about any in-room situation, but if your runs are going to be over 40-50 feet in length, 12 gauge cable will further drop your resistance and keep your cables from becoming equalizers for your sound.
 If you’re running cables further than 50-60 feet you may want to rethink your multi-zone audio system design.